dwightmartin/Flying-Torosordos-ISO-27001-ISMS/Flying_Torosordos_ISO_Implementation_Plan.md

 ### **Project Overview**

-This document outlines a strategic plan for **Flying Torosordos** to establish an **Information Security Management System (ISMS)** in alignment with **ISO 27001**.
+This document outlines a strategic plan for **Flying Torosordos**, a fictional company, to establish an **Information Security Management System (ISMS)** in alignment with **ISO 27001**.
 Given the company’s global presence with projects on four different continents, adopting a globally recognized standard is a strategic priority.
 This plan identifies key security gaps and maps them to specific ISO 27002 controls to build a robust and compliant security program.

 ### **1\.
 Context of the Organization (ISO 27001, Clause 4\)**